top of page

 CLINICAL

-2018 - current: Chair Australian Counselling Association Panel for Trauma treatment Standards.
+2018 - 2019: Chair Australian Counselling Association Panel for Trauma Treatment Standards.

 2016 - 2019: Program Development Manager and Consulting Psychotherapist for Retreat South.